delftswa2017/desosa2017/junit5/chapter.md

 ### Problems in JUnit 4
 Normally in projects the size of JUnit, technical debt is a key factor inclines developers to rewrite their software product, but in the case of JUnit there is fairly little internal technical debt.
-The technical debt in the production code, considering the size of the project, is very limited in both JUnit 4 and Junit 5.
+The technical debt in the production code, considering the size of the project, is very limited in both JUnit 4 and JUnit 5.
 We were unable to discover any major issues on technical debt in the production code.
 Both versions of the framework are also very well tested, JUnit 4 has 89% line coverage, and JUnit 5 has an even higher coverage of 95.5% making the project extremely well tested <a href="#29">[29]</a>.